chackop/chacs-dev/_pages/professional.md

 permalink: /professional.html
 ---

-This is my professional page
+This is my first draft of professional page

 <h2>Skills</h2>
 <ul>